TioTony/Getting_Started_With_Terraform_and_Nutanix/README.md

     - download the terraform scripts

 ## How to use these files
-1. Login to the CentoOS VM that was created
+1. Login to the CentoOS VM that was created on the Nutanix Cluster
     - ssh nutanix@xxx.xxx.xxx.xxx
     - Password is "nutanix/4u"
 2. cd /home/nutanix/Getting_Started_With_Terraform_and_Nutanix